 To comply with the statements, we are only able to provide aggregated data.
 Since some states did not respond, and other states had insufficient response rates, we are unable to provide specific data for all states.
-We term "Eligible States" those states that submitted sufficient data to be compliant with DOJ and FTC principles, and we provide state-specific data for only those states.
-We have 17 Eligible States this year.
+We term "Eligible States" those states that

-Stanley W. Stead, MD, MBA, FASA CEO, Stead Health Group, Inc.
+Stanley W. Stead, MD, MBA, FASA

+CEO, Stead Health Group, Inc